All Rights Are Individual

 Compossibility is one of the truest gauges for determining whether something is a real right or not.

 Yet as it happens, there’s an even simpler and better barometer — an absolutely foolproof measure, methodology, and gauge for determining whether something is a real right or not.
-This foolproof method is this:
+That foolproof method is this:

 Your rights, my rights, everyone’s rights stop where another’s begin.

-Reader, if you follow this simple precept, and if you remember that property is nothing more than an extension of person — “the right to act and to keep and to dispose” — and if you remember that money is also property, you’ll never confuse the issue of rights or justice, which is the full and legal recognition of rights.
+If you follow this simple precept, and if you remember that property is nothing more than an extension of person — “the right to act and to keep and to dispose” — and if you remember that money is also property, you’ll never confuse the issue of rights or justice, which is the full and legal recognition of rights.

 This is in response to Hillary Clinton’s post from today (December 14th, 2023) in which she and her puppeteers write the following, among many other misbegotten inanities: